 Figure 4: Items on the Draw status bar The Information field shows which action is being carried out, or which object type is selected.
 The Position field shows different information, depending on whether objects are currently selected or not: - When no object is selected, the left number pair shows the current position (in X,Y Cartesian coordinates) of the mouse cursor. - While an object is being resized with the mouse, the right number pair shows the size of the object (width and height).
 Note The sizes are given in the current measurement unit (not to be confused with the ruler units).
 This unit is defined in Tools > Options > OpenOffice.org Draw > General, where you can also change the scale of the page.
 Another way to change the scale is to double-click on the number shown in the status bar. - If an object is selected, the left number pair shows the X,Y coordinates of the upper-left corner, and the right number pair displays the size of the object, as seen in Figure 4.
-These numbers do not relate to the solid object, but to the rectangle forming the selection outline.
-This outline is the smallest possible rectangle that can contain the visible part or parts of the object; see also Chapter 3 (Working with Objects and Object Points). - When an object is selected, a double-click on this field opens the Position and Size dialog, which is described in detail in Chapter 4 (Changing Object Attributes).
-Status bar 7 The percentage shown in the Zoom field gives information about the current zoom factor.
-A double-click or right-click on this field opens the Zoom dialog, where you can quickly change the zoom factor.
-Click and drag the round indicator in the Zoom slider area to the right to zoom in (increase size) or to the left to zoom out (decrease size).
-The vertical bar in the middle represents a zoom factor of 100%.
-In the Indicator field, an asterisk () is shown whenever any change is made to the document but not yet saved to disk.
+These numbers do not relate to the object itself, but to the selection outline, which is the smallest possible rectangle that can contain the visible part or parts of the object; see also Chapter 3 (Working with Objects and Object Points). - When an object is selected, a double-click on this field opens the Position and Size dialog, which is described in detail in Chapter 4 (Changing Object Attributes).
+Status bar 7 In the Indicator field, an asterisk () is shown whenever any change is made to the document but not yet saved to disk.
 If you wish to digitally sign the document, a double-click or right-click in the Signature field brings up the signature box.
 Note that a document must be saved at least once before it can be signed.
 After it is signed, an indicator is present in this field.
-The Slide field shows the page-sequence number for the current drawing page, in addition to the total number of pages that you created so far.
+The Slide field shows the sequence number for the current drawing page, in addition to the total number of pages that you created so far.
 This is useful when your drawing has a number of pages.
 If you select an object, the field enclosed by parentheses shows the layer in which the object resides within the drawing.
 In the example of Figure 4, the object is on the Layout layer of Slide 1, and there is a total number of one slide, so far.
 The Template field shows which page template is being used for the current page.
 If you saved several slide designs, you can select one for the current page by double-clicking in this field (see Figure 5) and selecting Load after choosing a slide design.